devinkr/js-data-types/readme.md

 Go back to the browser and refresh the page.

+### Other ways to link a file:

+Depending on when you want the JavaScript to load, the `script` tag can also be placed in the `head` section, generally just after the title.

+Placing the script at the bottom of the `body` allows your HTML to load first, then it downloads and executes your JS file.
+But if any of your HTML depends on JS in your script file, you'll want it placed in the head, or at least before that HTML is rendered.
+For now, you can default to placing your script at the end the `body`.

 **Bonus Reading:** [async and defer attributes in a script tag](http://www.growingwiththeweb.com/2014/02/async-vs-defer-attributes.html)

+It is also possible to write JavaScript directly into your HTML file within the `script` tags, but keeping all JS in a separate file makes it easier to edit and more efficient when loading the page.

 ## Developer Tools (5 minutes / 10:20)